Bank Fraud Investigation: How It Works, Timeline & Process

 Step 3: Make a Determination on the Case and Liability

-A major part of this is determining where liability lies—Was this a merchant error?
-Was this third-party fraud?
+After fully investigating the case and all its circumstances, the bank fraud investigation process moves to the critical step of determining liability.
+Was this a merchant error or a third-party fraud?
 Did the fraud detection system falsely flag legitimate activity?
 Did the customer file a false report?

-Essentially, the bank needs to determine who is responsible and where liability lies to take the appropriate action moving forward—including who assumes the cost, who they report on, and who they charge for the fraud.
+Essentially, the bank needs to determine who is responsible and where liability lies to take the appropriate action moving forward, including who assumes the cost, who they report on, and who they charge for the fraud.

 Step 4: Take Action on the Case